OlinDSA2025/olindsa2025.github.io/in_class/day09.md

 > **Exercise 1:** Reanalyze binary search using the master theorem.
 Hint: first find a recurrence relation, and then try to find the case that matches.
 {: .notice--success}

-At first the formulas for the master theorem might seem a bit strange, but one quantity that comes up $n^{c_{crit}}$ is related to the number of nodes in the recursive tree when you apply a divide and conquer strategy.
+At first the formulas for the master theorem might seem a bit strange, but one quantity that comes up, $n^{c_{crit}}$, is related to the number of nodes in the recursive tree when you apply a divide and conquer strategy.
 For example, if we had $a = 4$ and $b=2$, the following tree would have approximately $n^2$ nodes.

 <div class="mermaid">
 graph TD